kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 	//
 	// * Extended: Kubernetes Service referenced by HTTPRoute backendRefs.
 	//
-	// * Implementation-Specific: Any Service or other resource, regardless of
+	// * Implementation-Specific: Services not connected via HTTPRoute, and any
-	//   Route association.
+	//   other kind of backend.
 Implementations MAY use BackendTLSPolicy for:
 	//   - Services not referenced by any Route (e.g., infrastructure services)
 	//   - Gateway feature backends (e.g., ExternalAuth, rate-limiting services)
 	//   - Service mesh workload-to-service communication
 	//   - Other resource types beyond Service
 	//
-	// When applied to Services or resources not referenced by Routes, the behavior
+	// Implementations SHOULD aim to ensure that BackendTLSPolicy behavior is consistent,
-	// is implementation-specific.
-Implementations SHOULD clearly document how
+	 // even outside of the extended HTTPRoute -> Service path.
+They SHOULD clearly document how
 	// BackendTLSPolicy is interpreted in these scenarios, including:
 	//   - Which resources beyond Service are supported
 	//   - How the policy is discovered and applied